bitmark-inc/bitmark-sdk-doc/source/index.html.md

 ## Get your API token

-Before you start using it, you need to register an account from Bitmark Inc to get an API token.
-Please contact our [support](mailto:support@bitmark.com).
+The API token is required to authenticate your requests to the Bitmark API.

+Please contact our [support](mailto:support@bitmark.com) to create your developer account and get the API token.

 ## Initialize